cryptosphere/confusion/README.md

 ![CONFUSION](https://raw.github.com/cryptosphere/confusion/master/logo.png)
 ============

+> "The method of *confusion* is to make the relation between the simple
+> statistics of [the ciphertext] and the simple description of [the key] a very
+> complex and involved one" -- Claude Shannon, *Communication Theory of Secrecy
+> Systems*

-An easy-to-use system for confidential messaging
+An easy-to-use system for confidential messaging.

 ## Installation